GTPB/IBIP22/assets/recommended_resources/recommended_resources.md

 ### Computational proteomics

 Online lecture on computational proteomics [here](http://training.bmb.sdu.dk/courses/course-v1:University_of_Southern_Denmark+SDU_BMB_COMPPROT+2020_1/about) by Karin Hjernø and Veit Schwämmle from SDU, Denmark.
+To enroll, you need to register with your email so that you can continue doing the course where you stopped.

 ### Biological networks & enrichment